 For the last 30 years he has been active in projects aiming to raising public awareness of science in Europe; for these activities he has been awarded the Outreach Prize 2004 of the European Physical Society.

 He takes part in the activities of the Pugwash Conferences on Science and World Affaires and is vice-president of Isodarco.

-Carlo Schaerf became interested in problems of International Security at Stanford University in the early sixties where he regularly attended the Faculty Forum on Arms Control organized by leading scientists and government advisors like W.K.H (Pief) Panofsky and S. Drell then members of PSAC (the President Science Advisory Committee).
-From this informal activity originated CISAC, the Committee on International Security and Arms Control of the National Academy of Sciences, while, back in Italy in the Fall of 1963, Carlo Schaerf started to work, with Prof. Edoardo Amaldi, to the establishment of Isodarco which started its activity in 1966.
-A physicist by profession C. Schaerf has devoted to International Security a continuously increasing fraction of his time focusing his energies on the need to educate the public, and in particular the future generation of world leaders, to the grave risks that the Proliferation of Nuclear Weapons poses for mankind.
-However he has been also the leader of an interdisciplinary scientific collaboration that, with a grant form the Italian National research Council, has made an extensive research on Political Violence in Italy.
+During the years 1960-63 Carlo Schaerf worked as a research associate in the High Energy Physics Laboratory (HEPL) of Stanford University where he regularly attended the Faculty Forum on Arms Control organized by leading scientists and government advisors like S. Drell and W.K.H (Pief) Panofsky, then member of PSAC (the Science Advisory Committee of President Kennedy), and became interested in problems of International Security.
+Back in Italy in the Fall of 1963, Carlo Schaerf started to work, with Prof. Edoardo Amaldi, to the establishment of Isodarco which began its activity in 1966 with the organization of the first residential advanced course on Arms Control.
+A physicist by profession C. Schaerf has continuously devoted to International Security a fraction of his time focusing on the need to educate the public, and in particular the future generations of world leaders, to the grave risks that the existence of large nuclear weapons stockpiles and the proliferation of nuclear weapons pose to mankind.
+He has been interested also in other threats to International Security like International Terrorism, organizing on this topic several courses and editing two books recently reprinted.
+He has also been the leader of an interdisciplinary scientific collaboration that, with a grant from the Italian National Research Council, has made an extensive research on Political Violence in Italy.